sraj-whatdoesthedatasay/Capstone/README.md

 The training program was modified to store the model every 5 epochs.
 In addition, another function was written to load the interim model as well as load other data required for training.
 This needed converting the interim dictionaries that were created into pickled files that would then have to be read again for the model to continue learning using the loaded model.

 In addition an inference model had to be developed, where one would pass the text that had to be translated as input, it would then predict the translation or sentence completion by reading the encoder and decoder configurations from the saved model - and it would then write the translated Spanish text or the completed sentence.

+Here are the tactical steps for the model building process mapped to the scripts in the github:

+- Translation from English to Spanish:
+    - St1: reads in the text file which has Spanish/English sentences and cleanses data around removing punctuations, speciail characters, numbers etc.  It then removes duplicate English sentences and prunes short and long sentences and then creates the 'EngSpa.csv' file.
+    - St2: reads in the 'EngSpa.csv' file from the previous step, parses the 'eng' and 'spa' columns from the file to a dataframe, builds out lists to be used for modelling, creates dictionaries of words from input and target features with a forward and reverse view.
+It then creates two 3-dimensional array (#lines * #words in the line * #tokens for input or target) that is then used for modelling and models are created using multiple epochs.

+- Sentence Completer
+    - St1:  reads in the 'spa.txt' file which has Spanish/English sentences and cleanses data around removing punctuations, speciail characters, numbers etc.  It then removes duplicate English sentences and prunes short and long sentences and then creates 'eng.csv' file.
+    - St2:  reads in the 'eng.csv' file from the previous step, parses the 'eng_pre' and 'eng_post' columns from the file to a dataframe, builds out lists to be used for modelling, creates dictionaries of words from input and target features with a forward and reverse view.
+It then creates two 3-dimensional array (#lines * #words in the line * #tokens for input or target) that is then used for modelling and models are created using multiple epochs.
+    - St3: reads in the model as well as dictionaries and other inputs for the model.
+This then creates the function that can be used for completing sentences.

 ## Chat Model Build
 ### Data Cleaning Steps